Using coroutines in Neovim Lua

 11

--- `ls_dir_sync` and `match_sync` are simplified API for listing a directory
+-- `ls_sync` and `match_sync` are simplified API for listing a directory and

--- and finding a match in a file.
-For example, `ls_dir_sync` could implemented
+-- finding a match in a file.
+For example, `ls_sync` could implemented with

 function grep_dir_sync(dir, needle, cb) do